Keeping Records

 - processing data (queries, macro and programs) processing data (queries, macro and programs)

-- communicating information (Reports for communicating communicating information (Reports for commun
+- communicating information (Reports for communicating communicating information (Reports for communicating information)

 What is Database?